 It goes without saying that everything you bring should be in good working order.
 Of course, you wouldn't want to be unable to complete the course because your equipment failed!
 We don't expect your stuff to be expensive, shiny or new, but it does need to do the job it is intended for, and to fulfil the requirements of the course.

 - Bike to suit the course, as outlined in each course section below;

 - Clothing for riding for two or three rides (depending on your course format).
 This should be appropriate for the season and for inclement weather (we will still go out), so should include for full arm and leg cover.
-Remember that the course is primarily about learning, so will include regular stops and discussions and the clothes you wear should account for this.
+Remember that the course is primarily about learning, so will include regular stops and discussions, the NSI course especially spends a lot of time standing still observing others, and the clothes you wear should account for this.

 - Gloves to suit the season;